Home / Use Cases / Knowledge Search

 How the conversation starts

-30 minutes initial conversation, free of charge, by video or phone.
-What we clarify: where does your knowledge predominantly sit today (SharePoint, wiki, tickets, mails)?
-Which questions are particularly often repeated at your company?
-Have you tested Copilot or deliberately not?
-What is the data protection and codetermination situation at your company?
-From this it emerges whether a custom RAG, Copilot or a smaller solution is the right path.
+A 30-minute initial conversation, free of charge, by video or phone.
+What we clarify: where does your knowledge predominantly live today (SharePoint, wiki, tickets, email)?
+Which questions get asked over and over at your company?
+Have you already tried Copilot, or deliberately not?
+What is your data protection and codetermination situation?
+From that, we work out whether a custom RAG build, Copilot or a smaller solution is the right path.

 Book an initial conversation